Privacy and Data Use Policy

 This part of the policy explains the kinds of information that we collect in managing and operating our website and social media channels, how such information is used and under what circumstances and to whom it may be disclosed.

-We also provide services through our website and the website of Future Tracks.
+We also provide services through our website.
 Users are advised that there are inherent risks in transmitting information across the internet, including the risk that information sent to or from a website may be intercepted, corrupted or modified by third parties.

 8.1 What is clickstream data?
 What data do we collect through clickstream data?